ctro/3peaks/README.md

 ## Production

-Currently running on a pi at home, fronted by CloudFlare
+Currently running on a solar powered pi at home, fronted by CloudFlare